 Muscat International Airport (formerly Seeb International Airport) is located approximately 32km west of Muscat, the capital of the Sultanate of Oman.
-The airport is a hub for the national carrier Oman Air and is the gateway to Oman, improving connections to international destinations like the Gulf, the Middle East, Europe and the Far East.
+The airport is a hub for the national carrier Oman Air and is the gateway to Oman, improving connections to international destinations such as the Gulf, the Middle East, Europe and the Far East.
 It is operated by Oman Airports Management Company (OAMC).

 Muscat International Airport terminal features

 The airport has one passenger terminal and one cargo terminal.
 The passenger terminal building has facilities for departures and arrivals, duty free shopping and a VIP building.
-It has 58 check-in counters, 10 arrivals immigration counters, six departures emigration counters, three electronic arrivals and departures gates, 17 departure boarding gates and nine transfer desks.
+It has 58 check-in counters, ten arrivals immigration counters, six departures emigration counters, three electronic arrivals and departures gates, 17 departure boarding gates and nine transfer desks.